 Purpose

-Our Distance Education Advisory Group is an Academic Senate work group.
-The purpose of our advisory group is to assist our Distance Education program in meeting the needs of our faculty teaching in Distance Education by developing procedures and training that support our mission in Distance Education.
-The DE Advisory Group is an active, working group, providing training for faculty in the form of flex week and mid-semester training.
-Distance Education Advisory Committee members are represented from all academic divisions and is chaired by the Distance Education Coordinator.
+Our The Distance Education Advisory Group is an Academic Senate work group.
+The purpose of the advisory group is to assist the Distance Education program in meeting the needs of our SAC and SCE faculty teaching online by developing procedures and training that support the Distance Education mission.
+Distance Education Advisory Group members are represented from all academic divisions, and it is chaired by the Distance Education Faculty Coordinator.

 Meetings

-The advisory group generally meets monthly during the primary academic semesters.
+The advisory group meets monthly during the Spring and Fall academic semesters.

 Membership

-Faculty members are appointed by the Academic Senate and generally have experience with Distance Education.
+Faculty members with Distance Education experience are appointed by the Academic Senate.

 Purpose